 Athletics

 Armand 'Mondo' Duplantis has taken the world by storm, bringing pole vaulting into the homes of even casual sports fans.
-The Swedish-American superstar has already made history by breaking the world record multiple times, as well as vaulting six meters or higher more times than any other athlete before him.
-Still looking towards new heights, Duplantis is just getting started.
+At just 24, the Swedish-American superstar has already made history, breaking the world record 11 times and vaulting six metres or higher more often than any athlete before him.
+Most recently, he cleared 6.27m at the All Star Perche indoor athletics event in France at the end of February 2025.
+And it seems he’s just getting started.
+But where did it all begin?

 01